SecclTech/.github/.github/PULL_REQUEST_TEMPLATE.md

   - [ ] Manual testing (e.g. using Postman) has been completed
 - [ ] *3 green runs of [system-tests](https://github.com/SecclTech/system-tests)* in dev environment
 - [ ] *Planned deployment*
+  - See [Deployment and Publishing documentation](https://github.com/SecclTech/workflows/blob/main/docs/README.md#deployment-and-publishing) for guidance on the steps of the deployment process
   - Package version bumped
   - Breaking changes being rolled out to all impacted repos
     - Link those PRs within this PR description if possible